 And yet, I will not strive to be all the friend I can be, but rather all the friend you want me to be … and to always be aware of the difference.
 For the first is focused on me and glorifies only me.
 The other is focused on you ... and glorifies God.

 I will never, ever, hurt you on purpose.
 Will I hurt you?
 Surely that will happen.
 I cannot expect to dance with you through life without occasionally stepping on your toes.
 I recognize the power of words to heal as well as hurt.
 My words will not be intended to tease or ridicule.
 I will not hide my thoughts behind sarcasm.
 I will not sneak behind lies or innuendo.
-I pray that my words caress your ears warmed by His comfort, His compassion, His wisdom, and His laughter.
+I pray that my words caress your ears warmed by God's comfort, God's compassion, God's wisdom, and God's laughter.

 I want you to know that there was nothing you did that caused me to love you.
 There was nothing hormonal or fleeting about it.
 It was my choice.
 There is also nothing you need to do to keep that love alive.
 And there is nothing you could possibly do which would cause me to turn and walk away.
 Our friendship was planted by God and I am thrilled to tend to it, care for it, pour energy into it to help it grow and thrive.
 It will grow, not like a vine, intertwined and entangled, but like a rose, blooming, continually adding new petals at its center … tender petals with the sweet aromas of honesty, openness, vulnerability, loyalty, and trust.

 Dear friend, I soak up the Love of God and am ready to pour it extravagantly into your life just for the joy of it.
-Because by loving you in this way, I am loving Him.
-I am taking His love and loving it forward.
+Because by loving you in this way, I am loving God.
+I am taking God's love and loving it forward.
 My only desire is to love you in the way God loves us.